logologo

 What Does Desi Mean?

-Desi is a casual, affectionate self-identifier used by people with roots in South Asia.
-It does not refer to a single nationality or religion.
-It is a broad cultural umbrella that covers people from India, Pakistan, Bangladesh, Sri Lanka, Nepal, and the Maldives, as well as their descendants living abroad.
+Desi is a casual, affectionate self-identifier for people with roots in South Asia.
+It does not point to a single nationality or religion.
+It is a broad cultural umbrella covering people from India, Pakistan, Bangladesh, Sri Lanka, Nepal, and the Maldives, along with their descendants living abroad.

-In a diaspora context, being Desi often implies a connection to both the heritage of the ancestral home country and the culture of the country where you were born or raised.
+In the diaspora, being Desi usually implies holding two things at once: the heritage of your ancestral home country and the culture of the country where you grew up.

 Where the Word Comes From